docker/docs/engine/install/sles.md

 ### Install from a package

-If you cannot use Docker's repository to install Docker, you can download the `.rpm` file for your release and install it manually.
+If you can't use Docker's `rpm` repository to install Docker Engine, you can download the `.rpm` file for your release and install it manually.
 You need to download a new file each time you want to upgrade Docker Engine.

 1. Go to [{{ download-url-base }}/]({{ download-url-base }}/){: target="_blank" rel="noopener" class="_" }
    and choose your version of SLES.
-Then browse to `15/s390x/stable/Packages/` and download the `.rpm` file for the Docker version you want to install.
+Then browse to `s390x/stable/Packages/` and download the `.rpm` file for the Docker version you want to install.

 2. Install Docker Engine, changing the path below to the path where you downloaded